garretjames/react-flux-dating-interface/readme.md

 - [ ] Did you leave a readable Readme file?
 Can a dummy dev do all the installation and run processes there described?
 - [ ] Running `npm install` is the only necessary step to install dependencies (you may delete node modules folder before it)
 - [ ] Running `npm test` works successfully
-- [ ] Are the tests cases for your chosen component well written and covering the code properly?
+- [ ] Are the tests cases well written and covering the code properly?
 - [ ] After run `npm start` I'm able to see the application working on http://localhost:3000/
-- [ ] Is application looking as the wireframes?
-- [ ] Is the page responsive for small, medium and large screens?
-- [ ] Ensure code is in a good shape - eg. running a linter
 - [ ] I am using the data-id's listed above and available on index.html

 e.g.:

 `[data-id="resultItem"]`, `[data-id="buttonFilter"]`, `[data-id="userDialogs"]`

-`<div data-id="userAge">21</div>` No matter the html tag, the element which represents the user age keeps the `data-id` value as `userAge`
+`<div data-id="userAge">21</div>` Again this html tag is just an example, what matters here is that the element that represents the user age keeps the `data-id` value as `userAge`